Join FREE and get 10% off your next order!

 Hydrea Dry Body Brush

 The Hydrea Dry Body Brush is a great option for ingrown hair removal!
-This particular body brush is made from natural Cactus plant bristles which have been cut on a special angle to hug the body, gently removing dry and dead skin cells without scratching the skin or stripping it of its natural oils.
+This FSC Certified body brush is made from natural Cactus plant bristles which have been cut on a special angle to hug the body, gently removing dry and dead skin cells without scratching the skin or stripping it of its natural oils.
 Daily dry body brushing can actually help to lift out infected ingrown hairs, keeping the skin smooth, soft, supple and bump-free.

 Life Basics Konjac Body Sponge - Activated Charcoal

 Another option for those prone to ingrown hairs is the Life Basics Konjac Body Sponge in Activated Charcoal.
 Charcoal is known for its natural ability to draw out impurities from clogged pores and absorb excess oil and build-up, making this Charcoal-infused body sponge worth trying as part of your ingrown hair treatment as well as anyone suffering from breakouts on the body.
 Used wet, this gentle konjac sponge buffs away dry and dead skin to leave it smooth and ingrown-free.
 It's also great for gently exfoliating hair under the armpits.